This calculator was created at the request of a site visitor who wrote:

 Hourly wage rate: Optional: Enter your hourly wage rate.

 Overtime options: Optional: Select the Overtime option that best fits your payroll situation.
 If the employee is eligible for overtime pay, enter the factor that the regular rate is multiplied by and the calculator will calculate the hourly overtime rate for you.
 Or, simply enter your overtime rate in the far right-hand field.
 Note that if you select Overtime after 40 hours per week, then the weekday and partial week options will be enabled.
 Otherwise they will remain grayed out for the 3 other OT options.

 Weekday your workweek starts on for OT purposes: If you selected Overtime after 40 hours per week, select the day of the week that the workweek starts on for the purpose of overtime calculations.
 If you pay overtime based on any other of the overtime options, then this menu is not applicable and will be disabled.

-Payroll period starting date: Select the month, payroll period half (1st half or 2nd half), and year of the semi-monthly pay period you want the timesheet calculator to start at.
+Payroll period ending date: Select the month, day, and year of the semi-monthly pay period you want the calculator to end at.
 The Day column will automatically be filled in with the correct days and dates.
 Note that in order for the calculator to operate, the number of days between the selected starting and ending pay period dates must be greater than 12 and less than 18.
 Timeframes that fall outside of 13-17 days will cause the In/Out fields to be cleared.